emsec/ChameleonMini/Doc/DESFireSupportReadme.md

 * Check to figure out where possibly encrypted transfers (AES CMAC) come into play after the initial authentication procedure?
-* See note on [CBC ciphering for AES/3DES](https://stackoverflow.com/q/20943305/10661959).
-Note that currently the AES is in ECB mode (per the Arduino crypto libs).
 * Need to handle encrypted transfer modes invoked after authenticate (term: SAM?)?
 * Need to replace the DES/3DES encryption library for something faster?
 * When setting the key data via a set command, need to initialize the key addresses, update the